asimovpp/asimov-ccs/build_tools/build_system_readme.md

 First, some linking files are populated automatically. `process_dependencies.py` can read the build dependencies produced by `makedepf90` and process them into a graph.
 Nodes represent files and directed edges represent `use` relationships (e.g. if A contains `use B` then "A <- B" will appear in the graph).
 The graph can be visualised and analysed.
 The main analysis that is used in the link rule generation is finding the "internal" nodes of the graph which are here defined as nodes that have one or more outgoing edges, i.e. it the files are used by some other file.
 This set represents all nodes that are not submodules, programs and lone nodes.
 This set of files can be automatically added to the link rule because they do not have multiple possible implementations.

 Second, a config file is processed to add user chosen component implementations; this is done in `generate_link_deps.py`.
 The user config specifies a "main" (which is matched directly with a filename containing the Fortran `program`) and "options".
-Options can either be groupings of component implementation choices (e.g. parallel: poisson) or individual components to override earlier choices.
+Options can either be groupings of component implementation choices (e.g. base: mpi_petsc) or individual components to override earlier choices.
 The `config_mapping.yaml` file provides the mapping from user-facing config keywords to implementation filenames.
+Components that do not appear in `config_mapping.yaml` can be specified with `extra:` and will be added to the link line directly; single items or lists can be specified.

 It is possible for a user to provide a configuration that cannot be linked or run.
 Such cases could be caught automatically at configure/link time given comprehensive compatability rules, but this is not implemented at the moment.